Tool List

 }

-#### Error Handling
+Error Handling

-| Error Type | Return Message | Solution |
+| Error Type | Return Message | Solution---------|---------|---------|

-| Path does not exist | `Error: Project root path does not exist` | Check path spelling and permissions |
+| Not Exist | ` Project root path does not | Check path spelling |

-| API connection failed | `Error: Failed to connect to API` | Check BASE_URL and TOKEN configuration |
+| Missing Parameters | `Error: project_root_path is required` | Provide all required parameters Connection Failed | ` Failed to connect to API` | Check BASE_URL and TOKEN configuration |

-| Indexing failed | `Error: Failed to index project` | Check log files for diagnosis |
+| Indexing Failed | `Error: Failed to index project` | Check log files for diagnostics |

 ---

-## 💡 Usage Scenario Examples
+## 💡 Usage Scenarios

 ### Scenario 1: AI Assistant Code Review